 Tracking Your Products’ States

 Some of those you’ll notice come into play when there’s a potential for other sellers to start selling the same product.
-For private label, this is critical, as counterfeits may be entering the arena, so to speak, and can cause havoc for your legitimate business.
+For private-label businesses, this is critical, as counterfeits may be entering the arena, so to speak, and can cause havoc for your legitimate business.

 RELATED: The Amazon Intellectual Property Accelerator is built to make brand name acquisition and Brand Registry a painless process and solve these kinds of problems.

 Not all of these alert categories will be useful, and sellers will have different needs, but keeping tabs on product quality and the state of the listing is a must.
-If a seller joins the listing and tanks the price, not only are your margins affected, but you could very well lose sales entirely.
+For example, if a seller joins the listing and tanks the price, your margins are affected, and you could lose sales entirely.